kevinakey/xm-labs-control-m-9/README.md

 * **controlm-config.js:** The main configuration file for the integration; includes API connection information and user information.

-* **bmccontrolm.pwd:** Stores the password for the Control-M API user used by the integration service.
+* **conf/bmccontrolm.pwd:** Stores the password for the Control-M API user used by the integration service.
 If you change the name of this file, you must also update the controlm-config.js files to point to the correct password file.

 Once you have installed the files and folders, you will need to modify the controlm-config.js and IAConfig.xml files to suit your deployment configuration.